megat69/ACPL/README.md

 *Older versions not compatible with this one !*
 - No longer typed vars, they are now flexible, with new syntax !
 - Rewrote the entire code, now simpler, faster, better, a with more functionalities !
-- Now translated in Azeri and Turkish !
+- Now translated in Azerbaijani and Turkish !
 - Updated the update checker, works better now.

 ## Changelog for 1.4.4